Viraj2313/gpt-model/README.md

 # My Own GPT Model

 I have always been fascinated by how GPT models work, how they generate text, how attention operates, and how the underlying architecture comes together.
 One day, I decided to build my own GPT-style language model from scratch.
-That began a long cycle of reading research papers, studying the _Attention Is All You Need_ paper, understanding the Transformer architecture, and strengthening my fundamentals.
+That began a long cycle of reading research papers, studying the "Attention Is All You Need" paper, understanding the Transformer architecture, and strengthening my fundamentals.

 This project is the result of that journey.
-I implemented a GPT-like model with roughly **100 million parameters**, trained it using **PyTorch** on Kaggle GPUs over several days.
-The model was trained on **Cosmopedia** and **smoltalk** and a bit of **wikitext** datasets.
+I implemented a GPT-like model with roughly 100 million parameters, trained it using PyTorch on Kaggle GPUs over several days.
+The model was trained on Cosmopedia, smoltalk, and a bit of the wikitext datasets.

 ---